Best things to do in Trastevere, Rome

 The church of Santa Maria in Trastevere became the pulsing heart of the neighborhood, which remained a working-class neighborhood where no noble mansions nor cardinal residences were built.

 Today, strolling around this charming gentrified neighborhood is what to do in Trastevere if you have limited time such as only one day in Rome.
 While this is a must, I always recommend visiting at least some of the most important landmarks.
+And if you are traveling with your family, it’s also a friendly neighborhood to be in Rome with a baby and a baby stroller.

 Our simple Trastevere guide is aimed at making things easier for you to explore this fascinating neighborhood.